prometheus/docs/content/docs/instrumenting/writing_exporters.md

 ## Announcing

-Once you’re ready to announce your exporter to the world, send an email to the mailing list and send a PR to add it to [the list of available exporters](https://github.com/prometheus/docs/blob/master/content/docs/instrumenting/exporters.md).
+Once you’re ready to announce your exporter to the world, email the mailing list and send a PR to add it to [the list of available exporters](https://github.com/prometheus/docs/blob/master/content/docs/instrumenting/exporters.md).